Research in the Amanchukwu Lab

-DATA SCIENCE FOR NEW ELECTROLYTES
+DATA SCIENCE FOR ELECTROLYTE DISCOVERY

 NEW ELECTROLYTE SYNTHESIS

-Our projects involve the synthesis of new small molecules, polymers, and hybrid solid state electrolytes that can be incorporated in next generation batteries (lithium metal, solid state batteries, and multivalent), and for CO2 electroreduction.
+Our projects involve the synthesis of new small molecules, polymers, and hybrid solid state electrolytes that can be incorporated in next generation batteries (lithium metal, solid state batteries, and dual-ion), and for CO2 electroreduction.